-However, we always framed the conversation around, was it worth it to keep a job for $15,000 a year?
+However, we always framed the conversation around, was keeping a job in town worth $15,000 a year?

 Which also wasn’t even fair math for our situation.
 Back when I was employed, my single health insurance was covered completely, but I would have had to pay in for a family plan.
 From memory, it amounted to about half of what we pay now.
 So, for us, was $7,500 a year worth the trade?

 What were we trading in exchange for the health insurance benefit?